cmikedev/ecommerce/README.md

 ![image](https://github.com/cmikedev/ecommerce/blob/main/manual_testing/images/user_stories/5%20-%20logout.png?raw=true)</br>
 </br>

-The user will then be redirected to the Welcome page and they will receive confirmation of their logged out status via a message and that the buttons on the navbar will once again have changed.</br>
+The user will then be redirected to the Welcome page and they will receive confirmation of their logged out status via a message and the buttons on the navbar will once again have changed.</br>
 </br>

 ![image](https://github.com/cmikedev/ecommerce/blob/main/manual_testing/images/user_stories/6%20-%20logout-successful.png?raw=true)</br>